otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-05-validation-seeding-query-parameters-deployment/README.md

 }
 ```

-> The `.min(1)` on the PUT schema enforces that at least one field must be provided - a completely empty update is rejected.

-**Confirming a valid request still works**

-Send a well-formed `POST` with all three valid fields - you should get back a `201 Created` as before.
-Validation middleware only blocks bad data; it passes good data through unchanged.

 ---

 ## 3. Seeding

 Seeding populates a database with initial or sample data.
-It is particularly useful during development and testing.
-We use the Prisma Client to seed data here.

 ---